-Our organizations first want to reaffirm the high quality of the standards produced so far by the IAASB and IESBA.
+The two French institutes (CSOEC and CNCC) first want to reaffirm the high quality of the standards produced so far by the IAASB and IESBA.
 Such high quality is recognized by the MG and demonstrated by the fact that the ISAs have been adopted in 125 countries in the world, as well as by large international organizations, such as INTOSAI, the World Bank, the IMF...